wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 seed components.
 Record the mass of each component on the table and graph at the front of the lab.

--Is there any evidence of allometric relationships between seed mass and non-seed fruit mass across individuals of capsicum?
+- Is there any evidence of allometric relationships between seed mass and non-seed fruit mass across individuals of capsicum?

 \vspace*{3\baselineskip}

--What would allometric relationships indicate about our capacity to develop fruits for agriculture?
+- What would allometric relationships indicate about our capacity to develop fruits for agriculture?

 \vspace*{3\baselineskip}